Cheese On A Renal Diet

 Portion Control in Kidney Disease

 Portion control of cheese is crucial for people with kidney disease because cheese is a high-protein, high-phosphorus, and high-sodium food.
-Excessive intake of these nutrients can cause complications such as bone disease, heart disease, and high blood pressure.
+Excessive intake of these nutrients can cause complications such as bone disease, heart disease, and high blood pressure (high blood pressure and kidney disease).

 Here are some tips for practicing portion control of cheese: